 Lucinda E. Ali-Landing

-Founding Director - Violin
+Founder - Violin Teacher

 Lucinda E. Ali-Landing, (formerly Lucinda Holland) violinist and founder of the Hyde Park Suzuki Institute, began her studies at age six, with her father, James Holland, a violinist/violist.
 She began with Suzuki studies, which was relatively still new in North America in the early 1970’s.
 After studying for one year with her father, she then studied with Sarah Deneen and later Donna Ross.